cabforum/servercert/docs/EVG.md

 The CA SHALL:

-1. confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.1](#71421-subject-organization-name-field) within the context of the subject’s jurisdiction as specified in [Section 7.1.4.2.4](#71424-subject-jurisdiction-of-incorporation-or-registration-field);
+1. confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.1](#71421-subject-organization-name-field) within the context of the subject's jurisdiction as specified in [Section 7.1.4.2.4](#71424-subject-jurisdiction-of-incorporation-or-registration-field);
 2. further verify the Registration Reference matches other information verified in accordance with [Section 3.2](#32-initial-identity-validation);
 3. take appropriate measures to disambiguate between different organizations as described in [Appendix H](#appendix-h--registration-schemes) for each Registration Scheme;
 4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix H](#appendix-h--registration-schemes).